juristr/angular-testing-recipes/README.md

 > This repo is for **Angular version 2+**.
 [More &raquo;](https://juristr.com/blog/2016/12/let-me-explain-angular-release-cycles/)

+_WIP: this repository is still a work in  progress.
+If u wanna help just send a PR._

 ## Contents

-_WIP: this repository is still a work in  progress_
+All the scenarios are listed here below and nicely linked to the source file.

 1. [**Testing Components**](./src/app/components)
     - [testing @Input](./src/app/components/input.component.spec.ts)